iver99/fdpcme/dashboards-chef/cookbook-emcs-dashboard-comparator/README.md

 cookbook
 ===================
-This cookbook deploys an create a DB user, creates data-source in WLS & deploys an ear in such WLS
+This cookbook deploys the dashboard comparator application to WLS

 Requirements
 ------------